Spark DDL

 CREATE TABLE … AS SELECT

-CREATE TABLE arctic_catalog.db.sample
+CREATE TABLE mixed_catalog.db.sample

-USING arctic
+USING mixed_iceberg

 AS SELECT ...